 - After making your selection, hit the Download button in the lower-right corner.

 Once your maps are downloaded you can navigate and find directions as you would when online.
 Just remember not every feature will be there, as we mentioned before.

 Taking a quick trip offline, but don’t need the entire area saved?
-Navigation works offline just by simply setting up your route when you have a connection.
+Navigation works offline just by setting up your route when you have a connection.
 Maps will automatically download the info you need to get to your destination.
-This is completely independent of your manually downloaded map areas, as discussed today.
-Once your route is configured, Maps will hold the data at least until you arrive at your goal, or until Maps is turned off on your device.
+This is completely independent of your manually downloaded map areas.
+Once your route is configured, Maps will hold the data at least until you get to your destination, or until Maps is turned off on your device.